7 parenting tips to get your child to behave appropriately, and the world will thank you.

 7. Reward positive behavior.

 Focusing on creating positive behavior is more productive than trying to prevent negative behavior.
-Set up a reward system using a universal wishlist to keep track of positive behavior throughout the day and grant the child’s favorite wish once earned.
+Set up a reward system using a universal wishlist like Wishfinity to keep track of positive behavior throughout the day and grant the child’s favorite wish once earned.